MA

 • This MA gives you the practical skills to work as a journalist at the highest level in print and online.
 We will learn what news means, and where it comes from.
 We will give you the ability to write compelling features and interviews.
 We’ll also be focusing on the kinds of questions you need to ask – of the individual, the state or the organs of power.
 And we address how the new digital world has transformed the way we go about journalism, adding new platforms and new technical skills.

-• You will work in a small group both during your editorial control period of Eastlondonlines and on your digital and magazine project because working in such teams is common professional practice.
+• You will work in a small group both during your editorial control period of Eastlondonlines and on your magazine project because working in such teams is common professional practice.
 Underpinning the practice-based work are more theoretical modules essential to give background – these cover media law and ethics, politics and public affairs, and journalism in context.

 • You’ll discover how different mediums dictate how you create a story and how to adapt your style of writing to reflect the nature of the platform, from print newspapers to digital features.
 Join us and discover how to express yourself concisely, grab the attention of readers and think on your feet in this swipe-left-and-right world.